 Determine Your Product Catalog Structure

-The only way to build a strong catalog is by using accurate product information regarding all of your offerings.
+The only way to build a strong catalog is by using accurate product information regarding your offerings.

 PIM offers a broad range of options.